nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 To check a value against a set, for example when reading from a vector, check each of the elements in any order.
-If an element raises an error, report it.
+If an element raises an error, report it.*
 Alternatively, an implementation can check all the elements and report all that disagree with the value.

 The heedful method is a compromise between forgetful and eidetic.

-- Unlike forgetful, heedful uses a new data structure to represent contacts and requires a `contract-stronger?` predicate.
+- Unlike forgetful, heedful uses a new data structure to represent contacts and requires some kind of `contract-stronger?` predicate.
   Heedful also remembers (some of) the history of a value and catches the same errors as classic and eidetic contracts.